Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Bottleneck Theory: A Structural View of Equal Opportunity

 The severity of a bottleneck is the degree to which it constrains opportunities.
-This is a combination of two factors: pervasiveness and strictness~\citep{fishkin2014bottlenecks}.
-A bottleneck's \textit{pervasiveness} is the range of affected people and opportunities.
-For example, the algorithm in the warrior society has maximum pervasiveness because it controls everyone's access to all the valued goods in the society. \textit{Strictness} refers to how directly a bottleneck controls opportunities, or in other words, whether it is an absolute bar, strong preference, or weak preference.
-The warrior society also has maximum strictness because it is an absolute bar in determining who becomes a warrior.
-While the warrior society represents an extreme case, many severe bottlenecks can naturally arise in systems of data-driven decision-making, as illustrated by the concerns expressed in the ideas of {\em patterned inequality} and {\em algorithmic monoculture}.
+Severity is a combination of two factors: pervasiveness and strictness~\citep[p164]{fishkin2014bottlenecks}.
+A bottleneck's \textit{pervasiveness} is the range of people and opportunities it affects.
+For example, the warrior selection algorithm in the warrior society has maximum pervasiveness because it controls everyone's access to all the valued goods in the society. \textit{Strictness} refers to how directly a bottleneck controls opportunities, or in other words, whether it is an absolute bar, strong preference, or weak preference.
+The warrior selection algorithm also has maximum strictness because it is an absolute bar: no one can become a warrior unless they are selected by the algorithm.
+While the warrior society represents an extreme case, many severe bottlenecks naturally arise in systems of data-driven decision-making, as illustrated by the concerns expressed in the ideas of {\em patterned inequality} and {\em algorithmic monoculture}.